jacekturek/RELATIONAL_SIG_DATABASE/TABLES.md

 ![image](https://github.com/jacekturek/RELATIONAL_SIG_DATABASE/assets/62720909/c1b88abe-9467-47a5-b385-f7681b53a280)

+Here - a nwestpaper and how much of it I see in my account.

 What kind of interaction it is:

 > the tables can tell about social media enagement (important for SEO) /article/